Bruno-SSC/Dessert-Shop/commit_log.md

     fixed the ng0100 problem by calculating the tabindexes of the product list before hand instead of during the template rendering + minor changes and progress overal on the keynavigation. com21
-    moving between products with tab and shift, adding, increase, decrease desserts to the cart and confirm order using the keyboard is now fully possible.
+    moving between products with tab and shift, adding, increase, decrease desserts to the cart and confirm order using the keyboard is now fully possible. com22
+    changed the favicon and added the confirm modal to the focusable list.